whawker/react-jsx-highcharts/README.md

 ## Common issues

-**I updated the data of my chart series, and the chart did not update** As Objects and Arrays are passed by reference, React thought your component props had not changed.
+**I updated the data of my chart series, and the chart did not update**

+As Objects and Arrays are passed by reference, React thought your component props had not changed.
 You should clone the data object before modifying it.
 See the [`addDataPoint`](https://github.com/whawker/react-jsx-highcharts/blob/master/examples/utils/data-helpers.js#L19-L20) utility function used in the demos as an example.

+**My stock chart isn't rendering the Navigator and RangeSelector components**

+You're probably using a `<HighchartsChart />` at the top level, rather than a `<HighchartsStockChart />`, otherwise please post an issue.